Sales Call Anxiety Gets Worse After You Get Good

 Think about the last warm lead you didn't follow up with.
 Not the reason you told yourself.
 The one underneath that.
 Notice how responsible it sounds.
 Notice how much it sounds like reading the situation clearly rather than someone who felt, underneath the professional assessment, that making that call carried a risk they weren't ready to absorb.

-A Real Example of How This Looks
+A Real Example of How This Runs

 She had a list of warm contacts who had asked to be kept in the loop.
 When I asked why she hadn't called them, she told me with complete composure that she wanted to refine her intake process first.
 Smooth.
 Practiced.
 She believed it.